jordanwink201/bluecats-ios-sdk-rc/README.md

 ###Importing the Framework Into Your Project

-If using Objective-C, use `#import <BlueCatsSDK/BlueCatsSDK.h>` to import the SDK's headers into your project.
+If using Objective-C, use `#import "BlueCatsSDK.h"` to import the SDK's headers into your project.

 If using Swift, you must create a bridging header to import the framework into your project.
 Please see the instructions below.